davidhenty/alltoalltest/README.md

 # alltoalltest
-Simple benchmark for comparing collective and pont-to-point comms
+Simple benchmark for comparing collective and point-to-point comms